Image by rawpixel from Pixabay

 Money talks, of course, and is a way to motivate employees.
 But money is not always the chief motivator.

-Want motivated workers?
-In my experience, recognition for good work is appreciated by 70 percent of workers.
-Also, it’s a great motivator for high performance, according to studies by two companies.
+Recognition for good work is appreciated by 70 percent of workers.
+Also, it’s a great motivator for high performance.

 Employees want to feel they’re valued.
 When they feel appreciated, they improve their productivity, relate better to their co-workers — and again, they’re more loyal and productive.